flisanp/ms1-ceramic-studio/README.md

 4. As a curious new visitor to the website I would like to know more information about the ceramist and her work. ![user story 4](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/about.png)
     - On every page is a navbar on the top right with a link to the ABOUT page which makes it easy to navigate to at all time.
 On the About page you can read a bit about her background, the thoughts behind the products the makes and that she does custom work on request.
 5. As a follower on social media I need to find her shop so that I can buy the product I saw in her latest Instagram post. ![user story 5](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/shop.png)
-   - On the landing page is a call to action button that says "SHOP NOW" which leads you immidiately to her shop on Etsy.
+   - On the landing page is a call to action button that says "SHOP NOW" which leads you to her shop on Etsy.
 The button is in a terracotta color so it clearly stands out from the background.
 On every page is also a navbar on the top right with a link to the SHOP which makes it easy to navigate to at all time.
 6. As a retailer I would like to view her collection of products to see if it's something I would buy for my store. ![user story 6](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/gallery.png)
     - On every page is a navbar on the top right with a link to the GALLERY page which makes it easy to navigate to at all time.
-The gallery presents images that showcases all the items available.
+The gallery features images of her work.
 7. As a retailer I want to find the contact information so that I can get in touch with her for business inquiries. ![user story 7](https://github.com/flisanp/ms1-ceramic-studio/blob/master/readme%20assets/screenshots/contact.png)
     - On every page is a navbar on the top right with a link to the CONTACT page which makes it easy to navigate to at all time.
 On the page is a contact form that is easy to fill in for a quick way to get in touch with the ceramist.